Community-Engaged Learning and Teaching in the Time of COVID-19

 Curators: Kelvin Alfaro, Director, Wisconsin; J.R.
 Jamison, Director, Indiana; Emily Shields, Director, Iowa and Minnesota

 COVID-19 poses a unique challenge to community-based teaching and learning.
 Institutions are pivoting place-based engagement work to new online formats and working to sustain established community partnerships.
 These challenges also provide an opportunity for reimagining approaches for community engagement and how we foster a sense of togetherness and social connection that’s at the core of community-based learning opportunities.

 Resources for teaching and learning

-Campus Compact’s Summer Fusion Course aims to provide critical training and support for faculty as they adapt to online teaching and offers instruction for how to integrate community engagement methodologies into existing curricula to improve the quality of course delivery and foster student engagement.
-Learn more and register at events.compact.org/fusion-2020.
+Campus Compact’s Fusion Course aims to provide critical training and support for faculty as they adapt to online teaching and offers instruction for how to integrate community engagement methodologies into existing curricula to improve the quality of course delivery and foster student engagement.
+For more information on upcoming offerings, contact Sally at email@example.com.

 This spreadsheet, curated by Daniel Stanford, Director of Faculty Development & Technology Innovation at DePaul University, offers great resources for online teaching as faculty consider how to continue to meet educational goals in a different context for ALL students—hundreds of examples from institutions across the country.